Tax Deduction Checklist

 - clothing that identifies your occupation such as checked chef's trousers

-- protective clothing including hi-viz workwear and vests
+- protective clothing including hi-viz workwear, ear plugs, hard hats, face masks, safety glasses and vests

 - fire-resistant clothing